zeptofs/api-documentation/source/index.html.md

   "errors": "A sentence explaining error/s encounted" }
 ```
-The Split API returns two different types of error responses depending on the context.
+The Zepto API returns two different types of error responses depending on the context.

 **Detailed error responses** are returned for: